-Mammoth Ulthana is a music duo / Jacek Doroszenko + Rafał Kołacki / based on a combination of traditional acoustic instruments, such as an oriental gong set, bells, animal horns, pipes, ethnic drums or singing bowls, with various sounds generated by computer software.
+Mammoth Ulthana is a music duo / Jacek Doroszenko + Rafał Kołacki / based on a combination of traditional acoustic instruments, such as an oriental gong set, bells, animal horns, pipes, ethnic drums with prepared piano, and various electronics.
 This blend creates a sort of unique and intense musical space build on a strong basis and filled with many unforeseen sound events.
-The main objective of this project is mutual interpenetration of two acoustic and electronic sound worlds.
+The main objective of this project is the mutual interpenetration of two acoustic and electronic sound worlds. ♮☉

 Wherever we are, what we hear is mostly noise.
 When we ignore it, it disturbs us.
 When we listen to it, we find it fascinating.

 Audio-visual artist.
 Graduated from the Cracow Academy of Fine Arts.
 Recipient of Artist in Residence programs: Atelierhaus Salzamt Linz (AU), The Island – Resignified, Lefkada (GR), Kunstnarhuset Messen, Ålvik (NO), Fundació AAVC Hangar Barcelona (ES), etc. He has presented his works, projects and performed in numerous venues.
 More at http://doroszenko.com

 Musician (Mammoth Ulthana, Hati, Innercity Ensemble, T’ien Lai) and sound curator (CoCArt Music Festival in Torun).
 He has hundreds of concerts in Europe and the U.S. and created dozens of music publishing.
 He collaborated with such renowned artists as Z’EV, John Zorn, Steve Buchanan, Robert Curgenven, Slawomir Ciesielski, and Raymond Salvatore Harmon.